Back to Blog

 Final Recommendation

-Skip the marketing hype and go with proven monohydrate unless you have specific stomach sensitivity issues.
-For most Singapore gym-goers, Optimum Nutrition's monohydrate offers the best balance of quality, availability, and peace of mind at around $35-40.
+Skip the marketing hype and go with proven monohydrate.
+For most Singapore gym-goers, Optimum Nutrition Micronized Creatine offers the best balance of quality, availability, and peace of mind — and it's one of the few creatine SKUs reliably stocked on Amazon.sg right now.

 Only consider HCL if you've actually tried monohydrate and experienced consistent digestive issues.
-Even then, try splitting your monohydrate dose (2.5g twice daily) or taking it with food before spending double on HCL.
+Even then, try splitting your monohydrate dose (2.5g twice daily) or taking it with food before paying double for HCL — and right now most HCL SKUs aren't reliably stocked on Amazon.sg anyway.

 Remember, creatine is a marathon supplement, not a sprint.
 Buy quality, take it consistently, and store it properly in Singapore's humid climate.
 The gains come from months of consistent use, not from finding the perfect form or timing.